 There have been no confirmed cases of Ebola in The Gambia.
 For health advice relating to Ebola, see the National Travel Health Network and Centre website.
 For further details about this outbreak of Ebola, see the World Health Organization website and this map showing the areas affected.

 Most visits to The Gambia are trouble-free although independent travellers are at increased risk due to the lack of local support in an emergency.
 If you’re travelling independently, make sure next of kin in the UK have details of your itinerary and keep in regular touch.
+Take out comprehensive travel and medical insurance before you travel.

 The Gambia has provision in law for the implementation of the death penalty for a number of crimes including arson, murder and treason.
 See Local laws and Customs